-Key design priorities included safety, lightweight construction, minimal joints, durability, ergonomic comfort, and the ability to fold for portability.
+Key design priorities included lightweight construction, safety, minimal joints, durability, ergonomic comfort, and the ability to fold for portability.
 The walker was also tailored to accommodate average stair heights (4 -7 inches).

-NIF collaborated with professional design firms Lumium Innovations Pvt Ltd, students from the National Institute of Design (NID), and various engineering experts over four years (2012-2016).
-Six prototypes were developed and refined based on feedback from real users and orthopedic professionals.
+NIF collaborated with professional design firm Lumium Innovations Pvt Ltd, students from the National Institute of Design (NID), and various engineering experts over four years (2012-2016).
+A number of prototypes were developed and refined based on feedback from real users and orthopedic professionals.
 The innovation has been patented (Patent No: 403211), securing its intellectual property rights in the name of Shalini.